openshift/enhancements/enhancements/etcd/automated-backups-no-config.md

 ## Summary

-To enable automated backups of Etcd datastore and cluster resource of an Openshift cluster from day one after installation, without provided configuration from the user.
+To enable automated backups of Etcd database and cluster resources of an Openshift cluster from day one after installation, without provided configuration from the user.

 This document outlines the possible approaches that were investigated, discussed and tested, in addition to the final implemented approach.

 ## Motivation

-The current method of Backup and Restore of an Openshift cluster is outlined in  [Automated Backups of etcd](https://github.com/openshift/enhancements/blob/master/enhancements/etcd/automated-backups.md).
+The current method of **Backup** and **Restore** of an Openshift cluster is outlined in  [Automated Backups of etcd](https://github.com/openshift/enhancements/blob/master/enhancements/etcd/automated-backups.md).
-This approach relies on user supplied configuration in the form of `config.openshift.io/v1alpha1 Backup` CR.
+This approach relies on user supplied configuration, in the form of `config.openshift.io/v1alpha1 Backup` CR.

-To improve the user's experience, this work proposes taking etcd backup using default config from day one, without additional configuration from the user.
+To improve the user's experience, this work proposes taking etcd backup using default configurations from day one, without user interference.

-Moreover, for recovery in disaster scenarios of an Openshift cluster, where more than one control-plane node is lost, this proposal attempts to store backups on all control-plane nodes.
+Moreover, for recovery in disaster scenarios, where more than one control-plane node is lost from an Openshift cluster, this proposal attempts to store backups on all control-plane nodes.
+Having backups of an Openshift cluster on all control-plane nodes, improves the recovery probability in disaster scenarios.

 ### User Stories

-* As a cluster administrator, I would like OCP cluster backup to be taken without configuration from day one, after installation.
+* As a cluster administrator, I would like an OCP cluster backups to be taken without user's supplied configuration from day one, after installation.
-* As a cluster administrator, I would like to OCP cluster backups available on all master nodes, so that I have a recent cluster state to recover from in the event of quorum loss (i.e. losing a majority of control-plane nodes).
+* As a cluster administrator, I would like to an OCP cluster backups available on all master nodes, so that I have a recent cluster state to recover from in the event of losing control-plane nodes.

 ### Goals